savareyhano/sistem-informasi-inventaris-barang/README.md

 1. Create the `.env` file and configure it to match your Postgres database settings.
 You can refer to the `.env.example` file for guidance.
 2. Open your terminal and run `npm install` to install the required node packages.
 If any problems occur, try running `npm update`.
 3. Run `npm run setup-db` to create the database.
 The database name will be the same as the value specified for `PGDATABASE` in the `.env` file.
-This command will also restore the SQL file into the created database.
+This command will also restore the SQL file (db.sql) into the created database.
 4. Finally, run `npm start` to start the project.

 When prompted to log in, use the following credentials: